SystemsApproach/sdn/access.rst

 mid-spectrum allocations now happening at 6-GHz and millimeter-wave (mmWave) allocations opening above 24-GHz.

-It is everything that comes *before* the over-the-air transmission that is of interest here.
-As shown in :numref:`Figure %s <fig-ran>`, this includes the set of base stations connected to each other (and back to the Central Office), and the Mobile Core that connects the RAN to the rest of the Internet.
-The Mobile Core is like the BNG in that it is an IP gateway that is also responsible for authentication, QoS, and billing.
-Plus the Mobile Core has added responsibility of tracking mobility (i.e., recording which base station is currently serving each active device, or so-called UE).
+As shown in :numref:`Figure %s <fig-ran>`, the set of base stations are connected to each other, and back to the Mobile Core running in the Central Office.
+The Mobile Core is like the BNG in that it is an IP gateway connecting the access network to the Internet, as well as being responsible for authentication, QoS, and billing.
+Unlike the BNG, Mobile Core has added responsibility of tracking mobility (i.e., recording which base station is currently serving each active device, or so-called UE).

 .. _fig-ran:
 .. figure:: access/Slide2.png